wesbos/javascript-modules/javascript-modules.md

 ## Importing modules from `npm`

 Many of the modules we will use come from `npm`.
-Whether we need a full library like jQuery, a few utility functions from lodash or something to perform Ajax requests like the superagent library, we can use `npm` to install them.
+Whether we need a full library like jQuery, a few utility functions from lodash, or something to perform Ajax requests like the superagent library, we can use `npm` to install them.

 ```
 npm install jquery --save-dev